 Compared to the viscous case, there are several important differences: (i) the exponential cut-off radius does not grow with time (see lower left panel of Fig.~\ref{fig::models}): there is no viscous spreading because there is no transport of angular momentum at large radii (ii) the mass and the accretion rate decrease exponentially with time: the disk clears faster because the lack of viscous spreading does not lead to disk evolution slowing down.
-This is a significant difference with respect to the viscous case, in which disk dispersal needs to be attributed to another process such as photo-evaporation \citep[][see lower middle panel of Fig.~\ref{fig::models}]{CGS01}, and it is at the basis of the the population synthesis exercise of \citet{Tabone21b}; (iii) the surface density is steeper and the accretion rate is reduced by a factor $(1+f_{M})$ because the wind removes mass from the disk; (iv) the disk evolutionary timescale does not become longer with time (see lower right panel of \autoref{fig::models}) and differences with the viscous case are therefore expected when $t>>t_\mathrm{acc}$ (or $t_\nu$ for the viscous case); (v) the relation between disk mass and accretion rate is still almost linear, but the normalisation does depend on the initial conditions and the properties of the wind.
+This is a significant difference with respect to the viscous case, in which disk dispersal needs to be attributed to another process such as photo-evaporation \citep[][see lower middle panel of Fig.~\ref{fig::models}]{CGS01}, and can reproduce disk dispersal timescales as shown in the population synthesis exercise of \citet{Tabone21b}; (iii) the surface density is flatter and the accretion rate is reduced by a factor $(1+f_{M})$ because the wind removes mass from the disk; (iv) the disk evolutionary timescale does not become longer with time (see lower right panel of \autoref{fig::models}) and differences with the viscous case are therefore expected when $t>>t_\mathrm{acc}$ (or $t_\nu$ for the viscous case); (v) the relation between disk mass and accretion rate is still almost linear, but the normalisation does depend on the initial conditions and the properties of the wind.